ELtrebolt/2020-STEM-Away/README.md

   **Python (Basic)** – For Loops, Lists, Conditionals

-  **Data Mining (Basic)** – Beautiful Soup and Selenium **Pandas Dataframe**
+  **Data Mining (Basic)** – Beautiful Soup and Selenium

+  **Pandas Dataframe**

 _Tools:_

   **Code Management:** Git, Github

   **Project Management:** Slack, Asana

   **Code Editing:** Anaconda, Python, Visual Studio Code

 _Soft Skills:_

-  Learning Mindset
-  Online Collaboration
-  Problem Solving & Troubleshooting
+  Learning Mindset, Online Collaboration, Problem Solving & Troubleshooting

 **Achievement Highlights**

-  Worked with a team in scraping and combining data from a website Used Beautiful Soup and Selenium for web scraping
+  Worked with a team in scraping and combining data from a website.
+Used Beautiful Soup and Selenium for web scraping

 **Meetings Attended**

-  2-3 Weekly ML Team 6 meetings
-  2 Weekly Codecademy Group meetings
+  2-3 Weekly ML Team 6 meetings & 2 Weekly Codecademy Group meetings

 **Goals for Upcoming Meetings**
-  Make observations and begin data pre-processing Learn basic machine learning models for recommender systems
+  Make observations and begin data pre-processing.
+Learn basic machine learning models for recommender systems

 **Tasks Done**

   **Plan Data Collection:** Collaborated with a small group to record observations about the Codecademy forum.
 Made a report including the metrics, navigation, display, topic elements, and useful categories of the forum.

-  **
-  Data Collection:** Scraped a portion of the categories from the Codecademy forum and put together each topic’s title, category, tags, content, and comments into a csv file.
+  **Data Collection:** Scraped a portion of the categories from the Codecademy forum and put together each topic’s title, category, tags, content, and comments into a csv file.
 Collaborated with the team in scraping the right elements and optimizing code.

 ## Weeks 3-4: August 3rd – August 14th